Naosan/e-auth-manager/README.md

 const marketingToken = await getMarketingApiToken();
 ```

+Importing `@naosan/e-auth-manager` is safe: it does not validate env vars or touch DB/files on import.
+Configuration is loaded lazily when you call exported helper functions or instantiate managers.

 ### Storage defaults (important, single-account)

 - Primary storage: SQLite `./database/ebay_tokens.sqlite` (relative to current working directory; override with `EBAY_DATABASE_PATH` / `EAUTH_DATABASE_PATH`).